neoforged/.github/primers/1.21.5/index.md

     - `ItemContainerPredicate` -> `ContainerPredicate`
     - `ItemCustomDataPredicate` -> `CustomDataPredicate`
     - `ItemDamagePredicate` -> `DamagePredicate`
-    - `ItemEnchantmentsPredicate` -> `EnchantmentsPredicate`
+    - `ItemEnchantmentsPredicate` -> `EnchantmentsPredicate`z
     - `ItemFireworkExplosionPredicate` -> `FireworkExplosionPredicate`
     - `ItemFireworksPredicate` -> `FireworksPredicate`
     - `ItemJukeboxPlayablePredicate` -> `JukeboxPlayablePredicate`
     - `ItemPotionsPredicate` -> `PotionsPredicate`
-    - `ItemPredicate` now takes in a `DataComponentExactPredicate` for the required components and a map of component types to `DataComponentPredicate` for subtypes
     - `ItemSubPredicate` -> `DataComponentPredicate`, not one-to-one
+        - `SINGLE_STREAM_CODEC`
     - `ItemSubPredicates` -> `DataComponentPredicates`, not one-to-one
     - `ItemTrimPredicate` -> `TrimPredicate`
     - `ItemWritableBookPredicate` -> `WritableBookPredicate`
     - `ItemWrittenBookPredicate` -> `WrittenBookPredicate`
+- `net.minecraft.advancements.critereon`
+    - `BlockPredicate` now takes in a `DataComponentMatchers` for matching any delegated component data
+    - `DataComponentMatchers` - A predicate that operates on a `DataComponentGetter`, matching any exact and partial component data on the provider.
+    - `EntityPredicate` now takes in a `DataComponentMatchers` instead of a `Optional<DataComponentExactPredicate>`
+    - `ItemPredicate` now takes in a `DataComponentMatchers` for matching any delegated component data
     - `NbtPredicate#matches` now takes in a `DataComponentGetter` instead of an `ItemStack`
     - `SingleComponentItemPredicate` now implements `DataComponentPredicate` instead of `ItemSubPredicate`
         - `matches(ItemStack, T)` -> `matches(T)`
 - `net.minecraft.core.component.DataComponentPredicate` -> `DataComponentExactPredicate`
+    - `isEmpty` - Checks if the expected components list within the predicate is empty.
 - `net.minecraft.core.registries.Registries#ITEM_SUB_PREDICATE_TYPE` -> `DATA_COMPONENT_PREDICATE_TYPE`, not one-to-one
 - `net.minecraft.world.item.AdventureModePredicate` no longer takes in a boolean to show in tooltip
 - `net.minecraft.world.item`